 - 4% were under the age of 18

 - 13% were aged 19-20

 - 34% were aged 21-25

 - 20% were aged 31-50

 - 23% traveled with their family, partner or friend(s)

 With homestay and private room accommodation upgrades available on a huge range of IVHQ programs, we have hosting options to suit volunteers at all stages of life.

 Are IVHQ programs LGBTQ+ friendly?

+Yes!
 All IVHQ staff, local teams and placement staff are welcoming and inclusive of the LGBTQ+ community and we offer volunteer abroad programs in some of the world’s most LGBTQ+ friendly countries across Europe, South America, Central America, Asia and the Pacific.

 Volunteering with a disability